Getting Started with DeepCover Secure Microcontroller (MAXQ1850) EV KIT and the CrossWorks Compiler for the MAXQ30

 Figure 7.
 Target Properties Window.

-.
+To load the application use Debug Go, or press F5.
 The program will load onto the EV kit with JTAG and pause at the start of the main function.
 If the Go option is not available or the program does not load, refer to Appendix B for troubleshooting.